 Framingham, MA 01701

-The Diverse Scholars Program at Framingham State University provides opportunities for students with intellectual and developmental disabilities, ages 18-22, to engage in FSU courses, internships, and student life.
+The Diverse Scholars Program at Framingham State University provides opportunities for transition-aged students with intellectual and developmental disabilities (18-22), to engage in FSU courses, internships, and student life.
 We believe inclusion and participation by all students is essential for a thriving community of learners.
 Students in the Diverse Scholars Program gain access to:

 - University Coursework: students can audit one general education courses aligned with the student’s interest and long-term employment goals.

 - Vocation and Employment Support: students participate in job skills training such as resume workshops, interview skills, job informational sessions, and internships related to student’s interests and goals.

 - Peer-Mentoring: students are connected with college peers through an on-site mentoring program.
 Throughout the semester, peer mentors and program participants cover a range of topics related to social and independent living skills.

 - Campus Events: students are encouraged to attend any of the several campus events open to FSU community as well as become a member of one the many student clubs and affinity groups.